Texas Handicap Placard

 The person who was issued the disabled parking badge must either be the driver or the passenger in the vehicle.
 Anyone who is not disabled, but using a disabled parking badge, could be subject to significant fines or a citation.

-Parking Pass Requirements
+Texas Handicap Parking Requirements

 - Not being able to walk 200 feet without resting